ECOLOGY

 CHT-BEAUSIL RE-AMO

-As an additive for the Personal Care industry, silicones in hair care ensure good combability, shine and softness.
+As an additive for the care industry, silicones in hair care ensure good combability, shine and softness.
 With CHT-BeauSil Re-AMO, a common silicone raw material has not only been modified using natural sugar variants, but it also consists of more than 90 percent recycled silicone raw materials.

 As a manufacturer of silicone specialties, the CHT Group now supplies some of the recycled silicone raw materials itself.
-Common silicone raw materials contain silicone cyclenes – known as D4, D5 and D6 for short – from the preliminary processes and are largely removed by distillation.
+Common silicone raw materials contain silicone cyclenes from the preliminary processes – known as D4, D5 and D6 for short – which are largely removed from these raw materials by distillation.
 This distillate is not disposed of as waste but is used as a raw material in CHT’s silicone synthesis.
-In 2022, around 80 metric tons of raw materials were obtained in this way and ergo waste was avoided.
+In 2023, around 110 metric tons of raw materials were obtained in this way and ergo waste was avoided.

 Below you can see the CHT terminology and test criteria defined for the most important topics in the context of the circular economy.